MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Install-Windows-Server-Essentials.md

 ## End-to-end solution guides

--   --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- To learn how to centralize data storage, restrict data access permissions, and back up your data both on-premises and in the cloud, see [Provide data protection in small and midsize businesses](http://technet.microsoft.com/library/dn582043.aspx).
+-    To learn how to centralize data storage, restrict data access permissions, and back up your data both on-premises and in the cloud, see [Provide data protection in small and midsize businesses](http://technet.microsoft.com/library/dn582043.aspx).

--   --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- To learn how to securely access business data on any Internet-connected device from any location, see [Secure remote access in small and midsize businesses](http://technet.microsoft.com/library/dn629457.aspx).
+-    To learn how to securely access business data on any Internet-connected device from any location, see [Secure remote access in small and midsize businesses](http://technet.microsoft.com/library/dn629457.aspx).

--   --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- To learn how to securely collaborate with partners and vendors, see [Improve collaboration in small and midsize businesses](http://technet.microsoft.com/library/dn747893.aspx).
+-    To learn how to securely collaborate with partners and vendors, see [Improve collaboration in small and midsize businesses](http://technet.microsoft.com/library/dn747893.aspx).

 ## See also